 An ability to process, understand, and share data is critical to many of today’s computational tasks.
 Our group’s work takes a human centered view on data analytic problems.
 Some of our advances include a machine learning algorithm that tries to minimize the burden on people answering questions needed to support prediction and decreasing the impact of uncertainty by carrying it forward into interactive systems rather than guessing the correct interpretation without any knowledge of the user who is interacting with a system.

 Improving mobile keyboard typing speed increases in value as more tasks move to a mobile setting.
 Autocorrect is a powerful way to reduce the time it takes to manually fix typing errors, which results in typing speed increase.
-However, recent user studies of autocorrect uncovered an unexplored side-effect: participants’ aversion to typing errors despite autocorrect. … Continue reading The Limits of Expert Text Entry Speed on Mobile Keyboards with Autocorrect
+However, recent user studies of autocorrect uncovered an unexplored side-effect: participants’ aversion to typing errors despite autocorrect. … Continue reading The Limits of Expert Text Entry Speed

 Academic success and promotion are heavily influenced by publication record.
 In many fields, including computer science, multi-author papers are the norm.
 Evidence from other fields shows that norms for ordering author names can influence the assignment of credit.
 We interviewed 38 students and faculty in human- computer interaction (HCI) and machine learning (ML) at two … Continue reading Understanding gender equity in author order assignment